← portal

 Why This Creates Shareholder Value

-• Strategic optionality: positions us as an acquisition target valued for IP and platform, not for inventory.
+• Strategic optionality: positions us as an acquisition target valued for platform + governance software, with IP optionality once the prior-art search and counsel filings land.

 • Supply-chain independence: the path to owning more of our own hardware source — durable cost and process power.